ravinayak/programming_practice/algo_patterns/graphs/graph_theory/djikstra_algo.md

    processed, and we can avoid pushing into min-heap => Purpose of pushing a node to MinHeap is to compute the MINIMUM DISTANCE from SOURCE to that NODE
+   NOTE: In Dijkstra’s algorithm, if a node is inserted into the min-heap more than once (i.e., after its distance is updated), it doesn’t break the correctness of the algorithm, but it can lead to redundant work and inefficiency.
 8. Termination:
    • The algorithm terminates when all nodes have been processed (i.e., visited or removed from the priority queue).